 In this plant-happy world we live in, you can find cannabidiol or CBD far beyond a social media ad.
 It is popping up in local health food stores, beauty shelves, and may just be what your masseuse is rubbing onto your back during your monthly therapeutic massage.
 These products are used everywhere, but have consumers asking many questions, such as “is hemp and CBD interchangeable with marijuana?’ and “is hemp oil the same as CBD oil?”

 What is the difference between Hemp Seed Oil vs CBD Hemp Oil?

 These days, the hemp leaf and green label on these products can be hard to navigate, and the vocabulary around hemp products needs a bit more of clarification for those that are just tapping into this healing plant.
 With that, let’s deep dive into the question regarding the difference between hemp oil vs CBD oil.

 Hemp Seed Oil

-The fatty acids hemp oil contains (omega-3 and omega-6) is one of the most beneficial health factors of it.
+The essential fatty acids hemp oil contains (omega-3 and omega-6) is one of the most beneficial health factors of it.
 These acids can help diminish the signs of aging and improve heart health.
 They are also what makes hemp oil such a great moisturizer since omega-3 and omega-6 act in a similar manner as the skin’s natural lipids.

 CBD Hemp Oil

-CBD hemp oil works with the body through the endocannabinoid system or ECS.
+A CBD hemp oil product works with the body through the endocannabinoid system or ECS.
 The endocannabinoid system is showing promise for keeping the body in a state of balance by regulating the body’s functions of sleep, mood, pain, appetite, hormone, and immune response.

 Cured Collective Podcast Episode #20: What is the Difference Between CBD Oil and Hemp Oil?